 Summary of policies to reduce inflation

 - Monetary policy – Higher interest rates.
-This increases cost of borrowing and discourages spending.
+This increases the cost of borrowing and discourages spending.
 This leads to lower economic growth and lower inflation.

-- Tight fiscal policy – Higher income tax and / or lower government spending, will reduce aggregate demand, leading to lower growth and less demand pull inflation
+- Tight fiscal policy – Higher income tax and/or lower government spending, will reduce aggregate demand, leading to lower growth and less demand pull inflation

 - Supply side policies – These aim to increase long-term competitiveness, e.g. privatisation and deregulation may help reduce costs of business, leading to lower inflation.